Siamak N. Nabili, MD, MPH

 Symptoms of a hematoma generally depend on its size and location.
 Pain, swelling, redness, and disfiguring bruises are common symptoms of hematoma in general.
 Some symptoms specific to the location of a hematoma are:

-- Subdural hematoma: headache, neurologic problems (weakness on one side, difficulty speaking, falling), confusion, seizures
+- Subdural hematoma symptoms: headache, neurologic problems (weakness on one side, difficulty speaking, falling), confusion, seizures

-- Epidural hematoma: back pain, weakness, loss of bowel or bladder control
+- Epidural hematoma symptoms: back pain, weakness, loss of bowel or bladder control

-- Subungual hematoma: nail pain, nail weakness, nail loss, disfiguring nail
+- Subungual hematoma symptoms: nail pain, nail weakness, nail loss, disfiguring nail

-- Splenic, hepatic, or peritoneal hematoma: abdominal pain, flank pain
+- Splenic, hepatic, or peritoneal hematoma symptoms: abdominal pain, flank pain

 Sometimes there are not any symptoms at all associated with even a very large hematoma.
 For example, if bleeding happens to be inside the abdominal cavity, it can expand into a very large size before it causes any symptoms.
 This can happen because the hematoma can spread in a relatively free space without pressing on any organs to cause pain or other symptoms.